PrismarineJS/mineflayer/docs/README.md

 ## Third Party Plugins

-Mineflayer is pluggable; anyone can create a plugin that adds an even higher level API on top of Mineflayer.
+Mineflayer is pluggable; anyone can create a plugin that adds an even higher level API on top of Mineflayer

 The most updated and useful are :